cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 - The language version (`language: version`).
 - Source metadata (`source`).
-- Dependencies (`deps`) as they would be resolved without any replace directives, representing the module as seen by downstream consumers.
+- Dependencies (`deps`) as they would be resolved without any `replaceWith` fields, representing the module as seen by downstream consumers.
 - Custom tool data (`custom`).

 **`cue.mod/local-module.cue`** (new, optional) contains:
 - Dependencies (`deps`) as resolved with replaces applied, representing the main-module view.
-Individual dep entries may include a `replace` field specifying the replacement target.
+Individual dep entries may include a `replaceWith` field specifying the replacement target.
 - The `default` annotations that correspond to the main-module dependency set.

 Only `module.cue` contains the module path and language version.
-Only dep entries in `local-module.cue` may contain `replace` fields.
+Only dep entries in `local-module.cue` may contain `replaceWith` fields.

 When `local-module.cue` is absent, the module system behaves exactly as it does today: `module.cue` is the sole source of truth.